scala-network/TelegramWallet/readme.md

 ## Models

-There are 2 layers of the model
+There are 2 layers for the model
 1. The main model - Main interface class
 2. The query layer - The abstraction class base on which engine is use